shadowbq/matrix.dot.files/docs/README.bash.md

 IFS=$'\n\t'
 ```

 Setting IFS (Internal Field Separator) to `$'\n\t'` means that word splitting will happen only on newlines and tab characters.
 This very often produces useful splitting behavior.
-By default, bash sets this to `$' \n\t'` - space, newline, tab - which is eager.
+By default, bash sets this to `$' \n\t'` - space, newline, tab - which is too eager.

 #### Debug CI/CD mode: